LTolo/Fast-Prototyping-of-a-GenAI-App-with-Streamlit/README.md

     ```

 3.  **Snowflake Configuration:**
-    For the Data Assistant (Module 3), ensure your `.streamlit/secrets.toml` is configured with your Snowflake credentials (do not commit this file to GitHub!).
+    For the Data Assistant, ensure your `.streamlit/secrets.toml` is configured with your Snowflake credentials (do not commit this file to GitHub!).

 ---
 *Disclaimer: This project was built as part of the DeepLearning.AI course curriculum.*